Learning to Inpaint for Image Compression: Approach

 The first stage of the model extracts a binary code $B_1$ from the input patch $P$.
 Each of the subsequent stages learns to extract representations $B_s$, to model the compressions residuals $R_{s-1}$ from the previous stage.
 The compression residuals $R_{s}$ are defined as $R_{s} = R_{s-1} - \mathcal{M}_s( R_{s-1} |\Theta_s)$, where $\mathcal{M}_s( R_{s-1} |\Theta_s)$ represents the reconstruction obtained by the stage $s$ when modelling the residuals $R_{s-1}$.
 The model at each stage is split into an encoder $B_s = \mathcal{E}_s( R_{s-1} |\Theta_s^E)$ and a decoder $\mathcal{D}_s( B_s |\Theta_s^D)$ such that $\mathcal{M}_s( R_{s-1} |\Theta_s) = \mathcal{D}_s( \mathcal{E}_s( R_{s-1} |\Theta_s^E) |\Theta_s^D)$ and $\Theta_s = \{\Theta_s^E, \Theta_s^D\}$.
 The parameters for the $s^\text{th}$ stage of the model are denoted by $\Theta_s$.
 The residual encoder-decoder is trained on a dataset $\mathcal{P}$, consisting of $N$ image patches, according to the following objective:

 $R^{(i)}_s$ represents the compression residual for the $i^\text{th}$ patch $P^{(i)}$ after stage $s$ and $R_0^{(i)} = P^{(i)}$.

-Residual encoders are difficult to optimize for two main reasons.
-Firstly, training such architectures involves learning to reconstruct the residuals at each stage.
-This optimization suffers from a moving target problem.
-As the model learns to improve compression in the earlier stages (over the course of the training iterations), the statistics of the residuals fed to the subsequent stages keep changing.
-This continuous adaptation to changes in the input distribution renders the optimization difficult and slow.
-Secondly, in the residual encoder, gradients have to traverse long paths from later stages to affect change in the previous stages.
+Residual encoders are difficult to optimize as gradients have to traverse long paths from later stages to affect change in the previous stages.
 When moving along longer paths, gradients tend to decrease in magnitude as they get to earlier stages.

-We address the aforementioned shortcomings of residual encoders by studying a class of architectures we refer to as ``Residual-to-Image'' (R2I).
+We address this shortcoming of residual encoders by studying a class of architectures we refer to as ``Residual-to-Image'' (R2I).